 The algorithm is effectively a very specialized version of the simplex algorithm to the problem of finding high-feerate topological subsets of clusters, but modified to find all consecutive such subsets concurrently rather than just the first one.
 See the post above for how it is related.

 It represents the cluster as partitioned into a set of chunks, each with a spanning tree of its internal dependencies connecting the transactions.
-Randomized improvements are made by selecting dependencies to add and remove to these spanning trees, merging and splitting chunks, until no more improvements are possible.
-Like simplex, it does not necessarily make progress in every step, and thus has no upper bound on its runtime, but randomization makes long runtimes very unlikely, and additionally makes it hard to adversarially construct clusters in which the algorithm reliably makes bad choices.
+Randomized improvements are made by selecting dependencies to add and remove to these spanning trees, merging and splitting chunks, until no more improvements are possible, or a computation budget is reached.
+Like simplex, it does not necessarily make progress in every step, and thus has no upper bound on its runtime to find optimal, but randomization makes long runtimes very unlikely, and additionally makes it hard to adversarially construct clusters in which the algorithm reliably makes bad choices.

 DrahtBot